Agriculture in Guyana: Production of Raw Sugar: 1990–2018

 In the face of such keen international competition, Guyana grew increasingly dependent on its access to the subsidized markets of Europe and the United States.
 The bulk of sugar exports (about 160,000 tons per year in the late 1980s) went to the European Economic Community (EEC) under the Lomé Convention, a special quota arrangement.
 The benefits of the quota were unmistakable: in 1987, for example, the EEC price of sugar was about US$460 per ton, whereas the world price was only US$154 per ton.
 (The gap between the two prices was not so dramatic in other years, but it was significant.)
 Guyana was allowed to sell a much smaller amount of sugar (about 18,000 tons per year in 1989, down from 102,000 tons in 1974) in the United States market at prices comparable to those in the EEC under another quota arrangement, the Caribbean Basin Initiative.
 Maintaining preferential access to the European market was a priority in Guyana; in 1988 and 1989, production levels were too low to satisfy the EEC quota, so Guyana imported sugar at low prices and reexported it to the lucrative European market.
 Even so, Guyana fell 35,000 tons short of filling the quota in 1989 and 13,000 tons short in 1990.

 The government of Guyana restructured the sugar industry in the mid-1980s to restore its profitability.
 The area dedicated to sugar production was reduced from 50,000 hectares to under 40,000 hectares, and two of ten sugarcane-processing mills were closed.
 Guysuco also diversified into production of dairy products, livestock, citrus, and other items.
 Profitability improved, but production levels and export earnings remained well below target.
 In mid-1990, the government took an important step toward long-term reform of the sugar industry - and a symbolically important step toward opening the economy - when Guysuco signed a management contract with the British firms Booker and Tate & Lyle.
 A study by the two companies reportedly estimated that US$20 million would be needed to rehabilitate Guyana's sugar industry.

 The Skeldon factory was overhauled from 2005 to 2009, costing US$185m and making the single biggest investment in Guyana's history.

 In 2017, several sugar estates were closed or consolidated, reducing production of sugar to a forecasted 147,000 tons in 2018, less than half of 2017 production.
 Exports in 2019 were 92,246 tonnes, the lowest in nearly a century, GuySuCo pinning the blame on mechanical failures at the factory level.
-Plans to develop more value-added sugar products were initiated, such as white sugar production and a high grade of molasses for rum, as well as seeking more favorable trade arrangements.
+Plans to develop more value-added sugar products were initiated, such as white sugar production and a high grade of molasses for rum, as well as seeking more favourable trade arrangements.